scaredos/cfresearch/README.md

 > To Patch: `Cache PHP Pages | RateLimit | Limit Connections`

 ## Cache Bypass
 - Cloudflare uses Edge servers to store cache and send requests to the webserver.
-If the server is caching pages such as HTML or PHP, or any content available via URI, you could send a `must-revalidate` or `max-age=0` query in your header to make the Cloudflare Edge server revalidate or reinstate the cache and GET a new file regardless if the file has changed or not.
+If the server is caching pages such as HTML or PHP, or any content available via URI, you could send a `must-revalidate` or `max-age=0` or `no-cache no-store` query in your header to make the Cloudflare Edge server revalidate or reinstate the cache and GET a new file regardless if the file has changed or not.
 > To Patch: `Remove must-revalidate or max-age from Cache-Control header and make CloudFlare reinstate the cache`

 ## Authentic Traffic